Browsing Tag

 “Good night” in Turkish

-In Turkish, "Good night" is written as: İyi geceler Listen to this farewell pronounced (audio) Examples in sentences or statements "Have a good night." İyi geceler.
-"Good night.
+In Turkish, "Good night" is written as: İyi geceler Listen to this farewell pronounced (audio) Examples in sentences or statements "Have a good night!" İyi geceler!
+"Good night!
 See you tomorrow."…

-“Goodbye” in Egyptian Arabic
+“How are you?” in Egyptian Arabic

 “Good night” in Egyptian Arabic